mdornseif/appengine-toolkit2/docs/concepts.rst

     development version
         like ``dev-md``.
 Postfixed by the developers username.
 Meant for development and testing.
 Usually deployed with the local copy of a master or feature branch.
 Available under names like ``dev-md-dot-application.appspot.com``.
+        Also versions staring with ``test`` will be considered development.
         Code can check via :func:`gaetk2.tools.config.is_development()` if running on a development version.

         Prior to pushing to `master` tests should be run against the deployed :term:`development version`.